ArvinUbhi/amqpbug/README.md

 ## Issue

-This issue is about **consuming** messages from an AMQP queue.
-When there are **over 1000 messages** waiting to be consumed from an AMQ queue, quarkus is only getting the first 1000 messages and stopping there.
-In order to reproduce this, it is important to pre-load your AMQP queue with more than 1000 messages.
+This issue is about **consuming** messages from an **Non-Destrucive** AMQP queue.
+I have a non-destructive durable queue in an AMQP Artemis broker and when there are **over 1000 messages** waiting to be consumed from it, the Quarkus app is only getting the first 1000 messages and stopping there.
+In order to reproduce this, it is important to pre-load your Non Destructive AMQP queue with more than 1000 messages.

+**I retried this with a queue that is NOT non-destructive and I am able to get all of the messages.**

 When executing the same functionality in a .Net application, we are seeing the same issue.
 However, in .Net we are able to set the **Distrubition mode** attribute to **'copy'** when configuring the source AMQP address which then retrieves all deals from the queue, not just the first 1000.